CharlieDigital/chrlschn/src/content/blog/2026/the-unexpected-ai-stack-csharp-dotnet-part-3.md

 ## Adding a skill for CSharpRepl

 Agents *can* figure out CSharpRepl by themselves since the CLI itself has good instructions, but it will help A LOT if we provide the agents examples of how to work with CSharpRepl.
+We can effectively capture the key scenarios that the agents need to know about by walking the agent through how we want it to use the CSharpRepl CLI.

-Rather than provide the skill, I'll share the prompts that you can use to get the agent to build the skill.
+Rather than provide the finished skill, I'll share the prompts that you can use to get the agent to build the skill.

 ### Create the skill directory and placeholder file